 FAQs

-- Is cerebral palsy a progressive condition?
+Is cerebral palsy a progressive disease?

 No, cerebral palsy does not worsen over time.
-However, the symptoms and associated challenges may change as individuals grow and develop. - Can cerebral palsy be prevented?
+However, the associated symptoms and difficulties may change as the person grows and develops.

-The life expectancy of individuals with cerebral palsy is generally similar to that of the general population.
-However, the severity of associated health conditions and complications can influence individual life expectancies. - Can adults develop cerebral palsy?
+The life expectancy of people with cerebral palsy is often similar to that of the general population.
+However, the severity of the condition and associated complications can influence each person’s life expectancy.

 Leave a Reply